The Certified Volunteer Manager Program offered by APAC develops the leadership and management skills of volunteer professionals. Topics include:

 Currently the Certified Volunteer Manager Program consists of three parts.

 - An intensive training – Participants are immersed in the subject matter by expert instructors.
 In addition, participants build their professional network.
 In 2019 the in-person training was accomplished during a 4-day retreat held at the Winthrop Rockefeller Institute in Arkansas.

 - Assignments – Insight about volunteer management is gained through assignments.

 - Capstone – Participants plan a significant project to implement in their volunteer program.

 The Certified Volunteer Manager Program requires approximately 60 hours of time to complete.
 It is offered annually with an approximate cost of $1,300 (2019 registration fee).
 This fee includes room and board during the in-person training.
+If the program is held online, the registration fee will be reduced.
 For the cost of attending a conference, participants become Certified Volunteer Managers.

 Reasons to Participate